AaltoRSE/gate-ddos/README.md

 Fill a `.docx` template with LLM-generated content.

 Write a DOCX file with `{{ KEY || prompt }}` placeholders.
-Point the tool at a system-prompt file and a model running in Ollama — it generates each section, renders the Markdown output as DOCX formatting (headings, lists, tables, bold) and saves the result.
+Point the tool at a system-prompt file and a model running in Ollama.
+It generates each section, renders the Markdown output as DOCX formatting (headings, lists, tables, bold) and saves the result.

 ---